manzil-infinity180/k8s-custom-controller/Kubeconfig.md

 <img width="1120" alt="Screenshot 2025-02-18 at 11 21 48 PM" src="https://github.com/user-attachments/assets/d1d742bf-d308-42a8-bcf6-41b4d5c881da" />

-To authenticate the user to kubernetes cluster we will do client certificate management
+To authenticate the user to Kubernetes cluster we will do client certificate management
+---

 docker ps  (get the id )
 docker exec -it <id> bash